 - Have been in close contact with someone suspected to have COVID-19.

-- Anyone notified by public health authority that they may have been exposed to COVID-19 and need to quarantine.
+- Have been notified by a public health official that they will need to quarantine.

 This applies to those who: